jakub-zwolakowski/scvs/TIS_README.md

 NO UB

 Calling `free()` with null pointer as argument does nothing.
 We can repeat it as many times as we want - this is not Undefined Behavior.
+There is no possible execution of this program where a double free happens.

 ### dblfree_e02